 Board Game Minion uses his enhanced glowing vision to peer in on Chaos’ sheet, where his expression sours a bit with concern.
 “You know, sir, you don’t choose a character, you’re intended to make one.”

 Chaos squints at Board Games Minion with quiz on his face, then he refers back to the book, a process apparently taking him only a few seconds of staring through the actual cover of the book.
 “Ahh, I must have missed that part.
 My bad.
 Can I just alter it a little?”

 Board Games Minion shrugs.
 “I mean, technically you can be whoever you want so long as the race is in the game.”

 The Overlord’s eyes light up with apocalyptic excitement.
 “So… so that means-“

 “Yes, sir, etheriae would wor-“

 Board Game Minion can’t get his words out before Chaos goes onto correcting his character.
 In a rapid bout of laser-accurate shading, the bard’s body is suddenly lead-black with glorious white eyes and a pair of intimidating antennae.
 “Now I’m ready!” he returns with a triumphant ring, as if the head of a dragon just fell decapitated behind him, as instantly and critically beheading large foes is something he’s apt to do when excited.

 The stubby, friendly Board Game Minion gives a nod of affirmation and then looks to the rest.
 “So, when you had been playing last, what were you all up t-“

-“We were killing a rust drake and this crew of bumbling retards came up and smashed our brains out,” Scout Minion notes with a snip.
+“We were killing a rust drake and some crew of bumbling retards came up and smashed our brains out,” Scout Minion notes with a snip.